brianjriddle/astrix-wiki/Bean-Fault-Tolerance.md

 Astrix may treat a bean invocation as "reactive" depending on the return type of the invoked method.
 All methods returning a `java.util.concurrent.CompletableFuture`, `rx.Observable` and `com.gigaspaces.async.AsyncFuture` are treated as reactive by default.
 Its possible to extends the reactive type handling to include more types by implementing a `ReactiveTypeHandlerPlugin`.

 ### Configuration
 Astrixs allows setting the initial values of many configuration parameters on the HystrixCommand.
 At runtime though, Astrix cant change the values of the Hystrix settings.
-Rather such settings are updated using Archaius, see the `Hystrix` documentation on configuration for details (https://github.com/Netflix/Hystrix/wiki/Configuration).
+Rather such settings are updated using Archaius, see the [Hystrix documentation on configuration](https://github.com/Netflix/Hystrix/wiki/Configuration) for details.

 ### AstrixBeanSettings related to fault tolerance
 AstrixBeanSetting           | Default Value | Description